CulturesSupports/CulturesSupports/README.md

 - then its evaluated for icons , small photos and regular smal editing projects leaning to use computer in 2 hour a day

-Cost of Hiring a Designer a Year is Around 800 Million $ -  1200 million $
+Cost of Hiring a Designer a Year is Around 800 Million $ -  1200 billion $

 -------------------------